ome/design/OME005/index.md

   (`NewSubfileType`) and/or semantics (size comparisons) to differentiate which IFD belongs to which series
 - Not compatible with OME-TIFF multi-file structures

+GeoTIFF is almost the same as the design shown here, with the exception that the sub-resolution level order is reversed, starting with the smallest sub-resolution and ending with the full resolution.
+It has the same pros and cons.

 ## B. SubIFDs pointing to main IFDs